Please click on the button below to download and print the application.

 -

-With your CTE Classmates, you will run a Container Farm that uses hydroponics to grow up to 3,000 lbs. of fresh greens and you will run the school’s Farm Stand!
+With your CTE Classmates, you will run a Container Farm that uses hydroponics to grow up to 3,000 lbs. of fresh greens, run the school’s Farm Stand and make products using what you grow.

 Eleventh grade